cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

    cap --debug run

-Now we can create our first record by going to ``http://localhost:5000/records/<collection_name>/create/``
+Now you can create your first record by going to ``http://localhost:5000/records/<collection_name>/create/``

   ex. ``http://localhost:5000/records/CMS/create/`` which creates the record and takes you to the record page

-Populating The Database With Example Records
+Populating the Database with Example Records
 """"""""""""""""""""""""""""""""""""""""""""
-If you want to populate the database with example records you can run:
+If you want to populate the database with example records simply run:

 .. code-block:: shell